vasavamsi/vasavamsi/README.md

 - 📫 How to reach me **vasa_vamsi@alumni.iitgn.ac.in**

-- 📄 Know about my experiences [Computer Vision and Deep learning reserch, Performance testing of Web Services](Computer Vision and Deep learning reserch, Performance testing of Web Services)
+- 📄 Know about my experiences [Computer Vision and Deep learning research, Performance testing of Web Services]

 <h3 align="left">Connect with me:</h3>
 <p align="left">